Parelaphostrongylus tenuis: Transmission

+Survival of P. tenuis could be increased due to the higher temperatures and milder winters caused by climate change.
+Moose are already facing heat stress due to climate change, and may have increased susceptibility to parasitic and infectious diseases like the brain worm.

 Symptoms/clinical signs

 Brainworm affects neurological and behavioral responses.
 Deer rarely show any external symptoms of P. tenuis infection due to their high acquired resistance.
 Moose, however, have low resistance, and may show a number of symptoms.
 Though infrequent, cases of moose recovering from brainworm infection have been reported.
 In both deer and moose, symptom severity does not necessarily vary with severity of infection.